oslabs-beta/Cydekick/README.md

 ## Support

 Encounter issues or have suggestions?
-Submit feedback HERE.
+Please feel free to message the creators down below.

 ## License Information